sahilraje95/quick-portfolio/pages/item_code_creation.md

 * Approver 1
 * Approver 2

-The project uses **UNSPSC (United Nations Standard Products & Services Code)** item codes dataset to generate an item request, which is available on it's official website: www.unspsc.org
+The project uses **UNSPSC (United Nations Standard Products & Services Code)** item codes dataset to generate an item request, which is available on it's official website: <a href="www.unspsc.org">UNSPSC Official Website</a>

 A UNSPSC Item Code has a four-level hierarchical structure which is as follows:
 * Group